nicholaspsmith/VidSnatch/README-INSTALLATION.md

 ## What Gets Installed

-✅ Python server with all dependencies
+- Python server with all dependencies (in a virtual environment)
-✅ VidSnatch menu bar application
+- VidSnatch menu bar application
-✅ Chrome extension files
+- Chrome extension files
-✅ Desktop shortcut for extension setup
+- Desktop shortcut for extension setup

 ## After Installation